 Lady Lake is a somewhat small town located in the state of Florida.
 With a population of 14,717 people and seven constituent neighborhoods, Lady Lake is the 161st largest community in Florida.

-Lady Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lady Lake is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Lady Lake who work in food service (15.08%), office and administrative support (13.62%), and sales jobs (13.13%).
+Unlike some towns, Lady Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lady Lake are a mix of both white- and blue-collar jobs.
+Overall, Lady Lake is a town of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Lady Lake who work in office and administrative support (16.13%), sales jobs (12.19%), and food service (12.19%).

-In terms of college education, Lady Lake is nearly on par with the US average for all cities of 21.84%: 20.71% of adults 25 and older in Lady Lake have a bachelor's degree or advanced degree.
+The education level of Lady Lake citizens is a little higher than the average for US cities and towns: 22.07% of adults in Lady Lake have at least a bachelor's degree.

 The most common language spoken in Lady Lake is English.
 Other important languages spoken here include Spanish and French.